anchore/webinar-demo/docs/02-visibility.md

 ```bash
 anchorectl application sbom app@v2.0.0 > all_the_sboms_appv2.0.0.json
 ```
-This is helpful, when for example, your customer asks for an app wide SBOM.
-You don't need to do individual requests.
-You can perform one bulk action.
+This is helpful, when for example, a customer asks for a tech stack wide SBOM.
+You don't need to make individual requests for SBOMs and instead you can perform one bulk query.
 Equally, if you need a single SBOM for just one container you can request this too and with application management you can ensure you request the correct one.

 ## Next Lab

+We have seen how both Source and Image SBOMs can be generated and imported into Anchore.
+We also showed how these can be mapped to a construct we call application which helps you maintain provenance and history about your releases and the source and containers associated with them.
+In future labs, we will unpack more ways in which you gain visibility into your container to help you achieve important tasks like remediation.

 Next: [Inspection](03-inspection.md)